QMeqGR/qm-maxima/README.txt

    The package is loaded with: ‘load(qm);’

+   NOTE!! _The code base is under very active development.
+Behavior related to tensor product states is being updated and the package behavior is likely to change or be in an unstable state._

    The ‘qm’ package provides functions and standard definitions to solve quantum mechanics problems in a finite dimensional Hilbert space.
 For example, one can calculate the outcome of Stern-Gerlach experiments